CMI Best Paper Award for Postdoctoral Fellows

 - Be the first author of the nominated paper or if not, then be able to confirm responsibility for specific aspects of the paper.

 - Have been published sometime in the past two years in a peer-reviewed journal.
 Papers accepted for publication in that time window will also be considered.

 - Be making a significant contribution to the CMI Program in one of its core areas.

 Call for nominations are held in February of each year and are typically due in early March.
 All CMI PIs and group leaders are invited to nominate candidates for the CMI Best Paper Award.
 The nomination package should include the following:

 - A nomination letter describing the significance of the paper, specific contributions to the paper made by the nominee, and relevance to CMI research (2 page limit).

 All nomination materials should be sent electronically to Holly Welles (email@example.com).

 A committee drawn from the PIs and group leaders will conduct a formal review and selection process, with conflicts of interest taken into account.
 The award will be selected based on the quality and impact of the paper as well as relevance to CMI research and the contributions made to the paper by the candidate.

-The CMI Best Paper Award for Postdoctoral Fellows is announced at the CMI Annual Meeting held in April at Princeton.
+The CMI Best Paper Award for Postdoctoral Fellows is announced at the CMI Annual Meeting.
 The award recipient will be invited to present his or her work by giving a seminar to the CMI community.